 The children in FS,KS1 and selective children in KS2 follow the ‘Letters and Sounds’ programme:

 Year 2 – Phase 6

-Phonics is taught discretely throughout the FS and KS1.
+Phonics is taught discretely throughout the Foundation Stage and Key Stage One.
 Letters and Sounds is a powerful teaching tool which

 ensures that young children will be well-placed to read and spell words with fluency and confidence by the time they

 reach the end of KS1.

 The ‘Letters and Sounds’ programme teaches synthetic phonics and is available to parents on request.